jobrouter/typo3-connector/Documentation/Configuration/Index.rst

 =======================

 To configure the extension, go to
-:guilabel:`Admin Tools > Settings > Extension Configuration` and click on the :guilabel:`Configure extension` button.
+:guilabel:`System > Settings > Extension Configuration` and click on the :guilabel:`Configure extensions ...` button.
 Open the :guilabel:`jobrouter_connector`
 configuration:

 .. figure:: /Images/extension-configuration.png